hashicorp/terraform-provider-aws/website/docs/r/fsx_openzfs_volume.html.markdown

 * `origin_snapshot` - (Optional) The ARN of the source snapshot to create the volume from.
 * `copy_tags_to_snapshots` - (Optional) A boolean flag indicating whether tags for the file system should be copied to snapshots.
 The default value is false.
 * `data_compression_type` - (Optional) Method used to compress the data on the volume.
 Valid values are `NONE` or `ZSTD`.
 Child volumes that don't specify compression option will inherit from parent volume.
 This option on file system applies to the root volume.
+* `delete_volume_options` - (Optional) Whether to delete all child volumes and snapshots.
+Valid values: `DELETE_CHILD_VOLUMES_AND_SNAPSHOTS`.
+This configuration must be applied separately before attempting to delete the resource to have the desired behavior..
 * `nfs_exports` - (Optional) NFS export configuration for the root volume.
 Exactly 1 item.
 See [NFS Exports](#nfs-exports) Below.
 * `read_only` - (Optional) specifies whether the volume is read-only.
 Default is false.
 * `record_size_kib` - (Optional) The record size of an OpenZFS volume, in kibibytes (KiB).
 Valid values are `4`, `8`, `16`, `32`, `64`, `128`, `256`, `512`, or `1024` KiB.
 The default is `128` KiB.